daemyn/dwarf-rs/readme.md

   <img src="dwarf-rs.png" alt="Logo" style="width:25%;"/>
 </p>

-# Dwarf-URL
+# dwarf-rs

-Dwarf-URL is a lightweight and efficient open-source URL shortener written in Rust, leveraging the Actix-Web framework and PostgreSQL for persistence.
+dwarf-rs is a lightweight and efficient open-source URL shortener written in Rust, leveraging the Actix-Web framework and PostgreSQL for persistence.
 Its primary focus is on simplicity, scalability, and performance, making it a great choice for personal or small-scale URL shortening services.

 ## Features
 - Shorten long URLs with customizable slug size.